 Differences Between Java vs C#

 Java is an Object-Oriented, general-purpose programming language and class-based.
-Developers can use the principal – “write once, run anywhere” with Java.
-Java source program is converted to bytecode by the Java compiler, and then this compiled bytecode can be executed on any operating system having compatible JRE (Java Runtime Environment) C# is an Object-Oriented, functional, generic and component-oriented programming language.
-C# is used to build a variety of applications; it is specifically strong at building Windows desktop applications and games.
-Web development can also be done efficiently with C#, and it has increasingly become popular for mobile developments.
+Developers can use the principle – “write once, run anywhere” with Java.
+Java source program is converted to bytecode by the Java compiler, and then this compiled bytecode can be executed on any operating system having compatible JRE (Java Runtime Environment).
+C# is an Object-Oriented, functional, generic, and component-oriented programming language.
+C# is used to build various applications; it is specifically strong at building Windows desktop applications and games.
+Web development can also be done efficiently with C#, which has increasingly become popular for mobile development.

 Java

-- Once written in Java, the source code can be run on any platform, which is one of the biggest benefits.
-It is just that appropriate JRE must be installed on a required operating system which can be downloaded from Java’s official website.
-Java is portable, which means a program written for any platform must run similarly on a combination of hardware and operating system.
+- Once written in Java, the source code can be run on any platform, which is one of the most significant benefits.
+Java programs can run on any hardware and operating system combination because Java is a portable language.

 C#

 - C# was developed by Microsoft with its .NET initiative, with a development team led by Anders Hejlsberg.
-The latest version of C# is 7.2, which was released in 2017, along with visual studio 2017 version 15.5.
-So, it makes an excellent choice for any programmer who wishes to do web and game development.
-There are various cross-platform tools available that allow applications written in C#, which can be used over mobile and desktop.
+The latest version of C# is 7.2, released in 2017, along with visual studio 2017 version 15.5.
+So, it is an excellent choice for any programmer who wishes to develop web and games.

-- C# comes along with multiple features; thus, it can be easily learned.
-Many complex tasks are abstracted away by the language, so one does not have to worry about issues like memory management and garbage collection while developing logic for application or game.
-It is a high-level language that is easier to read.
+- The language abstracts away many complex tasks, so developers do not have to worry about issues like memory management and garbage collection while developing logic for an application or game.
+Additionally, C# is a high-level language that is easier to read than other programming languages.

-- C# is a statically-typed language, so written source code is thoroughly checked before it turns into an application.
+- C# checks the written source code before it becomes an application, as it is a statically-typed language.
 C# is a complex language to learn, and mastering it can take more time than a language like Python.
-One who wishes to build advanced programs with C# needs to learn a substantial amount of code.
-It has grown quickly since it was first created, with extensive support from Microsoft.
+One who wishes to build advanced programs with C# must know a substantial amount of code.
+It has proliferated since it was first created, with extensive support from Microsoft.

-Head to Head Comparison Between Java and C# (Infographics)
+Head to Head Comparison Between Java vs C# (Infographics)

-Below are the top 8 comparisons between Java and C# performance:
+Below are the top 8 comparisons between Java vs C# performance:

 Key Differences Between Java and C#